surajdean/SIEM-Implementation-in-Azure-Cloud/README.md

 *Proceed to create Microsoft Sentinel once validation passes.*

-*Expect the deployment to take 10 to 15 minutes.*

-*During deployment, you may encounter failures for specific connectors due to licensing constraints.
-However, this won't impact the overall functionality.*
+During deployment, you may encounter failures for specific connectors due to licensing constraints.
+However, this won't impact the overall functionality.

-*After deployment, explore your newly deployed Microsoft Sentinel together to understand its capabilities and available artifacts.*

-By following these steps, you'll effectively deploy Microsoft Sentinel, enabling robust security monitoring within your Azure environment.

 ## Part 3: Exploring Deployed Cybersecurity Artifacts